 - A. No amendment, change or addendum to the Contract is enforceable unless agreed to in writing by both parties and incorporated into this Contract.
-For any material change in the Scope of Services or any increase in the compensation for the services, the City Commission for the CITY and the duly authorized representative for the CONTRACTOR shall agree in writing to this change.
+For any material change in the Scope of Services or any increase in the compensation for the services, City Manager during a declared emergency has the authority to sign off on these changes for the CITY, but the Commission will subsequently approve, and the duly authorized representative for the CONTRACTOR shall agree in writing to this change.
 For all other changes, the CITY'S Administrative Agent and the CONTRACTOR'S representative shall agree in writing to the change. - B. Any reference to a specific chapter of the Florida Statutes in this Contract shall mean the Florida Statutes and shall by reference be made a part of this Contract as though set forth in full. - C. Any reference to a Specific City Employee in this Contract shall also include the authorized designee of that employee. - D. The CONTRACTOR shall not assign any interest in this Contract and shall not transfer any interest in same (whether by assignment or novation) without the prior written consent of the CITY, except the claims for the money due or to become due to the CONTRACTOR from the CITY under this Contract may be assigned to a financial institution or to a trustee in bankruptcy without such approval from the CITY.
 Notice of any such transfer or assignment due to bankruptcy shall be promptly given to the CITY. - E. The parties covenant and agree that each is duly authorized to enter into and perform this Contract and those executing this Contract has requisite power and authority to bind the parties. - F. The exercise by either party of any rights or remedies provided herein shall not constitute a waiver of any other rights or remedies available under this Contract or any applicable law.

-The rights and obligations of the parties under this Contract shall be governed by the laws of the State of Florida and the venue for any legal or judicial proceedings in connection with the enforcement or interpretation of this Contract shall be in Broward County, Florida.
-If any term, condition, or covenant of this Contract is held by a court of competent jurisdiction to be invalid, void, or unenforceable, the remaining provisions of this Contract shall be valid and binding on each party.

-- G. CONTRACTOR agrees that all work performed on FHWA roads will comply with all the terms, conditions and requirements set forth in Federal Government Form FHWA-1273, a copy of which is attached hereto and made a part hereof as Exhibit I. - H. Any notices, invoices, reports, or any other type of documentation required by this Contract shall be sufficient if sent by the parties in the United State mail, postage paid, to the addresses listed below:
+The rights and obligations of the parties under this Contract shall be governed by the laws of the State of Florida and the venue for any legal or judicial proceedings in connection with the enforcement or interpretation of this Contract shall be in Courts located in the 17th Judicial Circuit in Broward County, Florida, or in Federal Courts in the Southern District of Florida.
+If any term, condition, or covenant of this Contract is held by a court of competent jurisdiction to be invalid, void, or unenforceable, the remaining provisions of this Contract shall be valid and binding on each party. - G. CONTRACTOR agrees that all work performed on FHWA roads will comply with all the terms, conditions and requirements set forth in Federal Government Form FHWA-1273, a copy of which is attached hereto and made a part hereof as Attachment I. - H. Should any provision of this Agreement or the applications of such provisions be rendered or declared invalid by a court action or by reason of any existing or subsequently enacted legislation, the remaining parts of provisions of this Agreement shall remain in full force and effect. - I. Any notices, invoices, reports, or any other type of documentation required by this Contract shall be sufficient if sent by the parties in the United State mail, postage paid, to the addresses listed below: